MatthewJohn/terrareg/README.md

 submodules are expected to be within sub-directories of the submodule directory.

-E.g. If MODULES_DIRECTORY is set to 'modules', with the root module, the following would be expected for a submodule: 'modules/submodulename/main.tf'.
+E.g. If MODULES_DIRECTORY is set to `modules`, with the root module, the following would be expected for a submodule: `modules/submodulename/main.tf`.

 This can be set to an empty string, to expected submodules to be in the root directory of the parent module.

-Default: 'modules'
+Default: `modules`

 ### GIT_PROVIDER_CONFIG